gracefujinaga/MSDS_490/README.md

 # MSDS_490
 Recommender Systems

+# Assignment 4
+Please go to the assignment_4 folder and then find the relevant code and readme for assignment 4.

 # Assignment 3
 Please go to the assignment_3 folder and then find the relevant code and readme for assignment 3.